Code-Institute-Submissions/data-centric-1/README.md

 #### Color Scheme
 The website is quite colorful and consistency is kept with the colors with suiting color combinations.
 The main colors are green and orange/red.
 - The colors on the start page are chosen to match the colors in the hero-image, especially in the food list headings where there are three different background colors after each other like the three main colors on the recipe food hero-image.
-- On the rest of the pages, there is a green and red linear-gradient background-color, where there are green icons, a green SVG tree image, buttons in various shades that are shown in the navbar.
-The coloring in the recipe cards is similar to different shades of green on the icon and orange/red background color in the footer of the cards.
+- On the other pages, there is a green and red linear-gradient background-color, where there are green icons, a green SVG tree image, buttons in various shades of green placed in the navbar.
+The colors in the recipe cards are similar and contain icons with different shades of green and orange/red background color on the footer of the cards.
 The text throughout the website is dark green.
 - The colors on the buttons are different from each other for clear distinction with good contrasting and bright colors to make them stand out more.

 #### Typography